Skip to content

 _color=red

-Cycle between environments with Ctrl+P or open the environment editor with e.
+Cycle between environments with Ctrl+U, search them with e, or open the full environment editor with F3.

 Noodle replaces $VARNAME tokens in request fields with values from the active environment.
 Supported in: